-Mr. L. Denis Desautels acts as Chairman of the Audit Committee, and Ms. Sheila Fraser and Messrs.
-André Bérard, Daniel Johnson and Patrick Pichette are its other members.
+Ms. Sheila Fraser is the Chair of the Audit Committee, and Messrs.
+L. Denis Desautels, Daniel Johnson, Jean C. Monty and Patrick Pichette are its other members.
 Each of them is independent and financially literate within the meaning of National Instrument 52-110 - Audit Committees.

-The Charter of the Audit Committee is reproduced at Schedule 1 attached to this Annual Information Form.
+The Charter of the Audit Committee is reproduced in Schedule 1 attached to this Annual Information Form.